soulscircuit/pilet/README.md

 # pilet
-3D files, schematics, and documentation for Pilet—an open-source, modular, and portable mini-computer.
-All files will be uploaded here following the product's release.
+3d files, pcb files, schematics, and documentation for pilet—an open-source, modular, and portable mini-computer. all files will be uploaded here following the product's release.

+## acknowledgments
+special thanks to [pcbway](https://github.com/pcbway) for generously sponsoring our pcb prototyping.